TNT (Tortoise album): Writing and production

-Rolling Stones Ben Ratliff felt the album's "mixture of jamming, electronics and extensive post-editing" was McEntire's conception, whereas Bush commented there was only a small amount of post-production on the record, "and those so complementary and subdued that they rarely even sound like effects."
+Rolling Stone's Ben Ratliff felt the album's "mixture of jamming, electronics and extensive post-editing" was McEntire's conception, whereas Bush commented there was only a small amount of post-production on the record, "and those so complementary and subdued that they rarely even sound like effects."
 Ratliff described McEntire's mixing on the album as "upside down, with bass eclipsing guitar eclipsing organ."
 After the completion of TNT, David Pajo left the band in order to prioritize his solo project Aerial M.